 I did my best to keep the ingredient list for these healthy muffins streamlined so that you wouldn’t need to go off in pursuit of any hard-to-find ingredients.
 You’ll need to have the following ingredients on hand.

-• Applesauce: I prefer to use unsweetened applesauce in this recipe so I can control the sweetness levels, but any kind will work.
+• Applesauce: I prefer to use homemade applesauce (or another unsweetened applesauce) in this recipe so I can control the sweetness levels, but any kind will work.
 You can use homemade or store bought applesauce.

 • Butter: I bake with unsalted butter, so that’s what I use here.
 You can use salted butter, though, if that’s what you have on hand.